Updated October 18, 2021 at 10:30 am ET

 Audit Rights and Strategy

-Interestingly, the coronavirus has made data visualization and modeling fundamental to our everyday lives through discussions of “flattening the curve” and infection rates.
+Interestingly, the Coronavirus has made data visualization and modeling fundamental to our everyday lives through discussions of “flattening the curve” and infection rates.
 As you build your strategic plan, procurement and sourcing teams can lead the way in creating dashboards and other tools to track spend analytics, supplier insights, and more.
-Predictive, analytical modeling is on everyone’s mind right now, and it should be in your business strategy as well.
+Predictive, analytical modeling is at the forefront of people’s minds and it should be at the forefront of your business’s strategy as well.

 Not all supplier relationships are equal in strategic importance, potential ROI, or complexity.
-Likewise, during a period of uncertainty, every business is making their own unique decisions about how to interact and collaborate with their partners.
+Likewise, during periods of uncertainty or economic success, every business is making their own unique decisions about how to interact and collaborate with their partners.
 Your strategic plan should include methods and roles for taking stock of these relationships and adjusting, renegotiating, or replacing them based on changing prices, audit returns, and other specific changes.
 You can establish the working structure between your procurement and client-relations teams and ensure that they are working together in the most effective way.
-When a crisis such as COVID-19 arises, it is too late to make strategic adjustments.
-Companies that developed supply chain disruption strategies and risk mitigation in advance of this crisis are reaping the rewards of their preparations.
+When a crisis arises, it is too late to make strategic adjustments.
+Companies that developed supply chain disruption strategies and risk mitigation in advance will reap the rewards of their preparations.

 Managing Supplier Risk

 Your strategic plan should identify the top categories of suppliers that you rely on, which then allows you to plot those suppliers along a matrix of effort required and potential reward.
 By dividing your suppliers into “tiers” according to spend and importance, you can discern which relationships are most critical to your business by spend levels and/or by business function, and which are potentially in need of closer attention.
-Will the widespread turn to remote work environments impact your suppliers?
-Do you need to negotiate new terms based on new challenges?
-Once you can map suppliers according to these criteria, your company can adjust the level of oversight a supplier requires according to the potential risk of the relationship.
+Once you can map suppliers according to criteria specific to your business, your company can adjust the level of oversight a supplier requires according to the potential risk of the relationship.